 The more you look at the history and the past, the more you can see the future. ~ Winston Churchil.

-Things that have worked for a numbers of years have value in them.
+Things that have worked for several years have value in them.
 It’s not always the case that what’s new has value.

 In these times, each person tried to adapt to their best skill.
 And similarly, men and women adapted to the skill that suited them the best.